gautamsi/generator-keystone-ts/README.md

 npm start
 ```

-### Keystone Beta vs. Stable
+### Keystone v4

-As of v5.0, the generator will install the latest Keystone 4.0 beta.
-The beta version is generally safe for production use; the only things blocking a final release are updated documentation, guides and minor cosmetic tweaks.

-If you'd prefer to use the old v0.3.x release of Keystone, simply downgrade the version of keystone in the `package.json` the generator creates and reinstall all dependencies.

-### Node 0.12 Notes

-Both KeystoneJS 4.0 and the generator are compatible with Node 0.12, however we'll be bumping this requirement to Node v6+ in the next version.

-Please note that the bundled version of ESLint is only compatible with Node 4+ so if you use this generator with 0.12, make sure you downgrade or remove that dependency.
+The generator will install the latest Keystone v4 release.

 ### What next?

-When you've got your new project, check out the [KeystoneJS Documentation](http://keystonejs.com/docs) to learn more about how to get started with KeystoneJS.
+When you've got your new project, check out the [Keystone 4 Documentation](https://keystonejs.com/getting-started/) to learn more about how to get started with KeystoneJS.

 ## Problems?